binarrii/GIMM-VFI-API/README_API.md

 ```

-- Image directory as input, images must be sequentially named
+- Image directory as input, images must be sequentially named, requires shared storage, such as NAS

 ```bash